5G: Frequency ranges

+United States spectrum allocation

+U.S. carriers concentrated their mid-band 5G deployments on different parts of the spectrum depending on their existing spectrum holdings.
+T-Mobile built its network primarily around Band n41 (2.5 GHz), most of which it gained through its 2020 merger with Sprint; by 2021 the combined company held an average of about 160 MHz of 2.5 GHz spectrum nationwide, of which it targeted 100 MHz for 5G deployment.
+T-Mobile also used Band n71 (600 MHz), launched in December 2019, for wide-area low-band coverage.

+Verizon and AT&T instead concentrated their mid-band buildouts on Band n77 (C-band, 3.7–3.98 GHz), acquired in the FCC's Auction 107 in early 2021.
+The auction raised over $81 billion in total winning bids, with Verizon spending $45.5 billion (56 percent of the total) and AT&T spending $23.4 billion (28.9 percent); T-Mobile and U.S. Cellular also won smaller C-band allocations.

+To offer 5G coverage before dedicated spectrum was cleared, several carriers used dynamic spectrum sharing (DSS), a technique that lets 4G LTE and 5G NR share the same radio carrier simultaneously rather than splitting the spectrum between them.

+A second FCC auction, of "upper C-band" spectrum between 3.98 and 4.2 GHz, is required to raise at least 100 MHz of additional mid-band spectrum (with the FCC proposing up to 180 MHz) through competitive bidding by July 4, 2027, under the One Big Beautiful Bill Act (Pub.
+L. No. 119-21), which set the deadline when it was signed into law on July 4, 2025.

 Coverage and signal behavior

 Low- and mid-band 5G provide broad coverage and reliable indoor reception.

 High-band signals weaken rapidly and may lose over 100 dB when passing through common building materials.
 Operators use beamforming antennas, small cells, and signal repeaters to extend range and improve indoor coverage.

 Wi-Fi integration

 Technologies such as License Assisted Access (LAA) and LTE-WLAN Aggregation (LWA) let mobile networks share unlicensed spectrum with Wi-Fi.
 Cloud-based RAN systems and dense small-cell layouts help narrow the performance gap between cellular and Wi-Fi links.

 Application areas

 The ITU-R defines three main application areas for 5G: enhanced mobile broadband (eMBB), ultra-reliable low-latency communications (URLLC), and massive machine-type communications (mMTC).
 These categories describe the main uses of 5G: faster mobile connections (eMBB), highly reliable and responsive communication (URLLC), and large-scale links between machines (mMTC).
 By 2020, eMBB was widely deployed, while URLLC and mMTC were still in development.